ARM-software/gator/README_Streamline.txt

 CONFIG_DEBUG_INFO must be enabled, see "Kernel configuration" section above.
 Use vmlinux as the image for debug symbols in Streamline.
 Drivers may be profiled using this method by statically linking the driver into the kernel image or adding the driver as an image to Streamline.
-To perform kernel stack unwinding and module unwinding, edit the Makefile to enable GATOR_KERNEL_STACK_UNWINDING and rebuild gator.ko.
+To perform kernel stack unwinding and module unwinding, edit the Makefile to enable GATOR_KERNEL_STACK_UNWINDING and rebuild gator.ko or run "echo 1 > /sys/module/gator/parameters/kernel_stack_unwinding" as root on the target after gatord is started.

 *** Automatically start gator on boot (optional) ***